LuisAlejandro/agoras/docs/facebook.rst

 How to get ``--facebook-access-token`` parameter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. _here: credentials/facebook.rst

 We'll need a permanent access token with appropiate permissions to be able to use de Facebook Graph API.
-Read the tutorial here_.
+Read the tutorial `here <credentials/facebook.rst>`_.

 How to get ``--facebook-object-id`` parameter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~